 In the IFMA’s Strategic Facility Planning white paper, the organization makes a call for facility managers to carry out SFP (strategic facility planning) as it “helps to avoid mistakes, delays, disappointments, and customer dissatisfaction.”
 In addition to the aforementioned safety and maintenance-heavy responsibilities, the IFMA wants managers to begin looking beyond their normal duties so that they can better aid in the efficiency of their organizations.

-- Facility Master Plan – Any facility manager should already be constantly re-working their facility’s master plan, a framework that looks at the “physical environments that incorporate the buildings,” but that doesn’t mean that each is as comprehensive as it could be.
+Any facility manager should already be constantly re-working their Master Facility Plan (MFP), a framework that looks at the “physical environments that incorporate the buildings,” but that doesn’t mean that each is as comprehensive as it could be.
 Let’s take a look at what a holistic master plan that takes both the day-to-day tasks as well as the future space use analyses into consideration.

-Here’s what a facility master plan should include:
+Here’s what a Master Facility Plan should include: